Get One of the Top 50 Plumbing Blogs Directly to Your Inbox!

 Generally, valves have stoppers that prevent you from going too far, but take caution when turning the valves so you don't push them too far.

-Many homes have shut off valves under the toilet, kitchen sinks, and bathroom sinks to cut off the water.
+Many homes have shut-off valves under the toilet, kitchen sinks, and bathroom sinks to cut off the water.
 However, these valves only work for that particular fixture.

 4. Make Sure the Water Is Off.

-Double check that your water is actually off by turning on a sink or tub faucet.
+Double-check that your water is actually off by turning on a sink or tub faucet.
 A little water may trickle from the pipes, but it should not flow regularly.
 Check your main valve again if the water doesn't trickle and then stop.

 There are a few other things to check after you shut off your water.
-For instance, you should turn off the hot water heater, even if the broken water line is the cold side.
+For instance, you should turn off the hot water heater, even if the broken water line is on the cold side.
 This prevents you or your plumber from being burned.
 It can even protect your hot water heater if water begins to drain from it.

-Next Steps to Take
+Next Steps to Take After Turning Off Your Water

 Now that you have the water turned off, you can tackle the repair yourself or call a professional.
 If you've had a major water leak that caused any damage to sub-flooring, carpeting, or tile, take photos immediately because the incident might be covered under your homeowner or business insurance.